epistemehealth/about-source/content/policy/submission-guidelines.md

 Upon publication, every article will have links to the PDF and XML versions of the article.
 Where applicable, additional links will be displayed for datasets, preregistration, audits, corrections, expressions of concern, or retraction notices.

 ## 12. Copyright, Licensing, and Preservation
 Authors retain copyright for their articles and have a choice of open access licenses.
-The Creative Commons Attribution 4.0 International (CC BY 4.0) is the default license because it is compliant with all open access mandates.
-A license that restricts commercial use (CC BY-NC 4.0) is also available and authors can request other licenses if required by their employers or funders.
-Authors retain the right to license or not license their work to third parties if additional permissions are required beyond what is specified by their article's license.
-If the authors choose to charge a fee for additional permissions, we ask that they share at least 30% with the publisher.
-However, if they are unavailable for a specified period of time, then the publisher may fill that role.
-In all cases, the publisher places no restriction on the authors' right to exploit their material in any way.
+The [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) is the default license because it is compliant with all open access mandates.
+The [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) is also an option.
+If other another license is required, such as the [CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/), please contact us to discuss your options.

-See the Episteme Health [Copyright and Fair Dealing Policy]({{< ref "copyright-fair-dealing.md" >}}).
+See the Episteme Health [Copyright and Fair Dealing Policy]({{< ref "copyright-fair-dealing.md" >}}) and our resources on [Choosing a License]({{< ref "license-choice.md" >}}).

 ### Digital Preservation